bbauska/JS-svg/README.md

 // <i>... code defining the task.</i>
 }
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-7a">Function Parameters</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Although functions are used in a wide variety of ways, their primary purpose is to make code reusable.
-One way to do this is to add parameters to the function, which are defined within the parentheses of the function name.
+<p>Although functions are used in a wide variety of ways, their primary
+purpose is to make code reusable.
+One way to do this is to add parameters to the function, which are defined within the parentheses of the function name.</p>

 <pre>
 // <i>A function with parameters.</i>